 Kira H. Banks, Ph.D.

-- Dr. Kira Hudson Banks is an Associate Professor in the department of psychology at Saint Louis University.
+- Dr. Kira Hudson Banks is currently an Associate Professor in the Department of Psychology at Saint Louis University, an APA-accredited Clinical Psychology doctoral program.
 Her research examines the experience of discrimination, its impact on mental health and intergroup relations.
-She has worked in schools, communities, institutions of higher education and corporations towards racial equity, to improve diversity and inclusion efforts and to engage people in productive dialogue and action.
-Her courses have ranged from Abnormal Psychology to the Psychology of Racism.
-She received her BA from Mount Holyoke College, Phi Beta Kappa, and her PhD from the University of Michigan.
+She has published in American Psychological Association journals such as American Psychologist, Cultural Diversity and Ethnic Minority Psychology, Journal of Diversity in Higher Education, and The Harvard Business Review and popular media outlets such as Huffington Post and The Atlantic.
+As a consultant, she has worked with schools, communities, institutions of higher education and corporations to improve diversity and inclusion efforts and engage people in productive dialogue and action.
+She served as a racial equity consultant for the Ferguson Commission and has continued as the Racial Equity Catalyst for Forward Through Ferguson.
+She received her BA from Mount Holyoke College, where she was inducted into Phi Beta Kappa, and her M.A. and Ph.D. from the University of Michigan.

 - CLICK HERE to view Dr. Banks’ website.